Photon-Space/Photon-Space/README.md

-Photon Space is a new blockchain network system. ( Photon Space Chain )
+Photon Space is a new blockchain network system( Photon Space Chain ).

 The purpose of this project is to make it easier and more diverse for developers to access and utilize blockchain projects.